-Elizabeth Creely writer, public historian and speaker lives in San Francisco, and has explored almost every type of environment California has to offer: coastal, riverine, grassland, desert and montane.
+Elizabeth Creely is a writer, public historian and speaker who lives in San Francisco’s Mission District.
+She has explored almost every type of environment California has to offer: urban, coastal, riverine, grassland, desert and montane.

 This blog features an new essay (hopefully) every month.
-I like quality more than quantity, and try to write substantive, research-based (and occasionally personal) essays that reflect the best of my conversations, childhood memories, discoveries and reflections of California.
+I like quality more than quantity, and try to write substantive, research-based and highly personal essays that reflect the best of my conversations, childhood memories, discoveries and reflections of California.

 What’s Dinnshenchas mean, you ask?
 It’s a type of place-naming literature from early Irish literary culture.
 This blog takes its cues from the concerns of the original poems and prose of the metrical Dindshenchas: naming place, person and thing with an eye to understanding the mythic.